 The act of feeding is followed by helping the animal urinate and defecate which will help you understand if you are over-feeding the animal.

-The best thing to feed a baby chipmunk is puppy milk replacer.
+The best thing to feed a baby chipmunk is puppy milk replacer (basically, formula for puppies).
 A common brand that is relatively easy to find at a vet’s office or a pet store is Esbilac.
-It has been reported that cow’s milk is complete inappropriate for chipmunks and may be fatal.
+It has been reported that cow’s milk is completely inappropriate for chipmunks and may be fatal (source).

 The puppy milk replacer will be a new food to the chipmunk and it is a good idea to introduce it gradually as the animal learns to tolerate and digest the new food source.
 To gradually introduce the food you will need to mix it with the Pedialyte you used to hydrate the animal.